2023 President’s Forum on Health Disparities:

-The President’s Forum on Health Disparities is a signature event supported by UAlbany’s highly distinguished National Institutes of Health (NIH) S21 Award, entitled “The Endowment for Community-Based Health Disparities Research and Training.”
-At the Forum, leading nationally recognized researchers and community leaders will share their experiences and scholarly work related to health disparities to both our research community and campus partners.
+The President’s Forum on Health Disparities is a signature event supported by UAlbany’s prestigious National Institutes of Health (NIH) S21 Award, entitled “The Endowment for Community-Based Health Disparities Research and Training.”
+This annual event is intended to promote research on health disparities, foster engagement and collaboration, and contribute to the achievement of health equity.

 The Forum provides a unique opportunity for health disparities researchers and students to share their findings, make connections and develop projects through interaction and engagement with like-minded faculty, as well as practitioners and community members.
 In addition the keynote speaker’s address, the forum featured an afternoon panel discussion on Community Engaged Research.
 The panel included both faculty researchers and community organizations.

 Please contact Dr. Annis Golden, CEMHD Director, at [email protected] if you have any questions regarding this event.